 Publish and read on the open web.
 Own both sides of the feed.

 RSS Lobster is a personal publishing and reading system built on RSS.
-You publish from your phone to your own site.
-You subscribe to feeds and read them in the same place.
+Publish from your phone to your own site.
+Subscribe to feeds and read them in the same CLI.
 No algorithms.
 No platform.
-Just the protocol the web already agreed on.

 Cost: $12/year for a domain.
 Hosting: free.